Exact formulas for the normalizing constants of Wishart distributions for graphical models: Computing for general non-chordal graphs

-As a corollary to Proposition~\ref{prop_bipartite_D} and Theorem~\ref{thm_int_D} we can describe how the normalizing constant changes when removing an edge from a graph with maximal clique size at most $3$.
+The special structure of $K$ was crucial for the proof of Proposition~\ref{prop_bipartite_D}.
+We now combine Proposition~\ref{prop_bipartite_D} with the approach developed in Theorem~\ref{thm_int_D}, of representing $K$ by its upper Cholesky decomposition, to describe how the normalizing constant changes when removing an edge from a chordal graph with maximal clique size at most $3$.
 Similarly as in the proof of Theorem~\ref{thm_general}, the main difficulty lies in defining a good ordering of the nodes.
 For simplifying notation we denote the quotient of the normalizing constants for general $D$ and the identity matrix by $\bar{I}_{G}(\delta, D)$, i.e.,